neil-solomon/life-cyclones/README.md

    1. `git add .` to stage all files for commit.
    1. `git commit -m "<message>"` to commit changes to your local repository.
    1. `git push origin <branchName>` to push committed changes to the remote repository.
+   1. Git may now ask you to login.
+If the push fails after login, make sure you accepted the invation to collaborate.
 1. The branch that you're working on will later be merged with the `main` branch.